 What does that mean in practical terms?
 It means this.
 What we have we have because God entrusted it to us.
 Our jobs, our houses, our neighbors, our money, our talents, our contacts, our experiences.
 It's all a gift from Him.
 The day is coming when we will give an account of what we've done with what He entrusted to us.
 Did we use it for His honor, or did we simply hoard it?

 It's true.
 What you have and where you are right now is not a matter of coincidence.
-God has orchestrated it.
-4. We need to learn that when we feel helpless, He's not.
+God has orchestrated it-for such a time as this.
+Are you willing?